TutulDevs/react-test-disl/README.md

-# React.js Test Project for Dhrubok Infotech Services Ltd.
+# React.js Test Project for Practice

 This is a test project for a Reactjs developer position.
 I'm sharing the requirements so that anyone can try on their own or assess my code.